-After gaining an MA in Mediaeval History at St Andrews University, Sophie qualified as a Chartered Accountant.
-For many years she worked in international finance, latterly as Finance Director for a large multinational IT company.
-She then took a break to raise a family.
-She returned to work as a non-executive director for a regional building society and at the same time developed her interest in storytelling, performance and literature.
+After gaining an MA in Mediaeval History at St Andrews University, Sophie qualified as a Chartered Accountant and for many years worked in international finance, latterly as Finance Director for a large multinational IT company.
+After taking a break to raise a family, she returned to work as a non-executive director for a regional building society whilst at the same time developing her interest in storytelling, performance and literature.

 Over several years, Sophie trained and worked with a number of high profile UK and European storytellers.
 In 2009, she set up as a full-time storyteller.
 By 2013, she had been nominated for the British Awards for Storytelling Excellence as Outstanding Female Storyteller, and had her show Seven Deadly Sins nominated for two awards at the Buxton Festival Fringe under New Writing and Spoken Word.